wefindx/metadrive/README.md

 * ResearchGate: [researchgate_driver](https://github.com/drivernet/researchgate_driver)
 * Versli Lietuva: [verslilietuva_driver](https://github.com/drivernet/verslilietuva_driver)

-Some of the drivers are awaiting to be implemented.
-Studying the Metadrive API will help developers to write the drivers for those resources which are needed them right now.
+Many drivers are awaiting to be implemented at [drivernet][https://github.com/drivernet].
+Studying the Metadrive will help developers to write the drivers for those resources which are needed them right now.
 A unified API is the killer feature of Metadrive and allows writing drivers to have a unified UI to the whole world.

 ## Table of Contents